rtinney1/PasswordCheckerML/README.md

 7. Support Vector Classifier
 8. SVC Grid Search
 9. Neural Net

-## passwordML_MT.py
-This file is the same as passwordML.py, except all algorithms, that could be, have been multithreaded.
-According to the sklearn documentation, the algorithms Decision Tree Classifier, SVR, SVC, and Neural Net are multithreaded by default.

-The multithreaded portion is set to use all processors available on the machine.

 ## passwordML.R
 Need to change the hardcoded location (line 12 for the tfidf_char) of the tokenized file created from the createPasswordDataSet.py.
 This enables the various machine learning algorithms to function correctly and give accurate metrics.